-Nyrstar, the multi metals company and new owner of the smelters in 2005, in conjunction with SA Health set an objective to reduce the blood lead levels of 95% of the Port Pirie community’s children aged under five to 10 micrograms or less (per decilitre of blood) by the end of 2010.
+Nyrstar, the multi metals company and new owner of the smelters in 2005, in conjunction with SA Health, set an objective goal to reduce the blood lead levels of 95% of the Port Pirie community’s children aged under five to 10 micrograms or less (per decilitre of blood) by the end of 2010.

 First change the conversation; galvanising the community by highlighting the many positive developments happening in and around Port Pirie.

 We then explained simply that tenby10 is a goal (to reduce children’s blood lead levels).
 This message was told using the everyday familiarity of the number ‘10’, said in a way that the community could understand, relate to and connect with.